 172 J.L.
-Gaddis, We Now Know: Rethinking Cold War History.
-Clarendon Press, 1997.
+Gaddis, We Now Know: Rethinking Cold War History, Clarendon Press, 1997.

 173 Raymond Garthoff, "Cuban Missile Crisis: The Soviet Story."
-Foreign Policy No 72 (1988), p.
+Foreign Policy N° 72 (1988), p.
 66.

-It is interesting that in contrast to the Soviet's desperate effort to give the USSR the appearance of arms parity, Kennedy's narrow victory in the 1960 election relied upon a fabricated "missile gap" in the Soviet favor concocted to terrify the country and to condemn the Eisenhower administration as soft on national security.174 The Americans would not recognize that Khrushchev might have had altruistic motives for missiles stationing, and they piled up their explanations into a Soviet desire to "restore justice" in a strategic and psychological sense (giving Americans a taste of their own medicine and to feel the threat just like Soviet citizens of facing close proximity missiles in Turkey).
-The Socialist explanation of the allied help is viewed as a bluff and "laughable" rhetoric.175
+It is interesting that in contrast to the Soviet's desperate effort to give the USSR the appearance of arms parity, Kennedy's narrow victory in the 1960 election relied upon a fabricated "missile gap" in the Soviet favor concocted to terrify the country and to condemn the Eisenhower administration as soft on national security.
+The Americans would not recognize that Khrushchev might have had altruistic motives for missiles stationing, and they piled up their explanations into a Soviet desire to "restore justice" in a strategic and psychological sense (giving Americans a taste of their own medicine and to feel the threat just like Soviet citizens of facing close proximity missiles in Turkey).
+The Socialist explanation of the allied help is viewed as a bluff and "laughable" rhetoric.
+The transport of the social strategic and psychological sense (giving Americans a taste of their own medicine and to feel the threat just like Soviet citizens of facing close proximity missiles in Turkey).
+The Socialist explanation of the allied help is viewed as a bluff and "laughable" rhetoric.